-As the Transfer Agent, the Manager will provide the following primary transfer agency and registrar services:
+Pursuant to the Transfer Agency and Services Agreement, the Manager, as transfer agent, will provide the following primary transfer agency and registrar services:

-- maintain the Company's central securities register; - administer the transfer and issuance of Shares; - issue replacement certificates for lost, stolen or destroyed share certificates; - provide statements, lists, entries, information, and material concerning transfers and other matters relating to its capacity as registrar and transfer agent.
+- 1. maintain the Company's central securities register; - 2. administer the transfer and issuance of Shares;

+- 3. issue replacement certificates for lost, stolen or destroyed share certificates; and - 4. provide statements, lists, entries, information, and material concerning transfers and other matters relating to its capacity as registrar and transfer agent.